Remington

 |

-record cover, and the cover of each book with the scores of the compositions
+of each accompanying book with the scores of the compositions to be

 2. "Young Violinist's Practice Guide".